top of page

 I hand-expressed (or pumped) breast milk into a bottle or glass and then poured it into these molds to put in the freezer.
 Here's the mold we use.

-Once frozen, you take the milk cube and put it into the silicone feeder so that they can gnaw on it, which feels so good on their gums, and the milk itself is so great at helping ease the pain too!
+Once frozen, you take the milk cube and put it into the silicone feeder so that they can gnaw on it, which feels so good on their gums, and the milk itself is great at helping ease the pain too!

 You can also use other combinations like bone broth, yogurt, fruit, etc!